Sean’s Vinh Guide

 Andy’s Honey – He sells natural honey from deep within the jungle.
 It’s 800,000 VND/liter.
 Contact Andy at 0978906493 or on Facebook.
 He can speak English.
 He also gives jungle tours!

-Balut - This Vietnamese snack is only for adventurous eaters.
+Balut - This Vietnamese street food is only for adventurous eaters.
 It’s a steamed fertilized duck egg.
 When in Rome!

 Saigon Deli - They’ve got noodle bowls, rice plates and more.
 Fresh, quick and delicious.
 Ideal for solo eaters or groups.

-Fox (Cáo) Restaurant – This is a great Vietnamese restaurant.
+Fox (Cáo) Restaurant – This is a family-style place with comfort food.

 Quán Bún Đậu Hiền Lý – A delicious bowl of noodles with vegetables, beef and more.